numpde/NicheNet_Omnipath/02_ParameterOptimization.md

 ## Abstract

-This vignette shows how to optimice the parameters of the Nichenet method, i.e. PageRank parameter and source weights, using sets of interactions availabe in the **Omnipath** database.
+This vignette shows how to optimize the parameters of the NicheNet method, i.e. PageRank parameter and source weights, using sets of interactions availabe in the **Omnipath** database.